Tinker Bell and the Great Fairy Rescue: Plot

-Tinker Bell and her friends attend a summer fairy camp on the mainland.
-Out of curiosity, Tink goes to visit the nearby human house followed by Vidia.
+Tinker Bell and her friends attend a summer fairy camp in England.
+Out of curiosity, Tink goes to visit the nearby human house, followed by Vidia.
 At the same moment, Dr. Griffiths and his daughter Elizabeth "Lizzy" arrive at the house, their summer home.
-Lizzy leaves out a hand-made fairy house, which Tink is fascinated by and enters, despite Vidia's constant warnings; annoyed, Vidia slams the door shut, accidentally jamming it.
+Lizzy leaves out a hand-made fairy house, which Tink is fascinated by and enters, despite Vidia's constant warnings.
+In an attempt to shock Tink, Vidia slams the door shut, accidentally jamming it.
 When Lizzy returns, Vidia tries to free Tink to no avail, resulting in Lizzy discovering Tink and taking her home.
-Lizzy attempts to show Tink to her father, but he was too busy.
+Lizzy attempts to show Tink to her father, but he is too busy.
 Seeing all the butterflies he has pinned on display for research, Lizzy decides to keep Tink a secret.

-In her room, Lizzy reveals her love for fairies to Tinker Bell.
-Flattered by Lizzy's fascination, Tink decides to teach her about fairies; Lizzy records all the information in a blank field journal given to her by her father.
+In her room, Lizzy reveals her love for fairies to Tinker Bell and her desire to have a friend.
+Complimented by Lizzy's fascination, Tink decides to teach her about fairies; Lizzy records all the information in a blank field journal given to her by her father and the two form a friendship.
 As the rain dies down, the two say goodbye; Tink prepares to leave, while Lizzy runs downstairs to show her father her research.
 But Tink sees that Lizzy's father is too busy dealing with many leaks in the ceiling to pay attention.
 Tink spends the night fixing the leaks so Dr. Griffiths can spend more time with his daughter.
 When she finishes, she releases a captive butterfly that, unknown to her, Dr. Griffiths had intended to show to a museum committee in London.

-Meanwhile, Vidia rallies Rosetta, Iridessa, Fawn, Silvermist, Clank and Bobble to rescue Tinker Bell.
+Meanwhile, Vidia mobilizes Rosetta, Iridessa, Fawn, Silvermist, Clank and Bobble to rescue Tinker Bell.
 Due to their inability to fly in the rain, the group build a boat to sail to the house.
 Despite smooth sailing at first, the boat encounters a waterfall and crashes, forcing the party to proceed on foot.
 On the way, Vidia confesses that it was her fault that Tink was captured, but they forgive her and tell her it would have been worse if she had not been there at all.